 Our department’s mission is to promote interdisciplinary work that advances understanding of the learning process and the design of innovative learning environments.
 We believe that the only way to achieve this mission is by valuing each person and their unique identities and experiences.
 It is only through the equitable inclusion of a full range of voices and viewpoints that we can truly provide quality education for all.

-Our work is guided by four principles: interdisciplinarity, innovative research, creating real and tangible change and exemplary academic programming.
+Our work is guided by four principles: interdisciplinarity, innovative research, use-inspired scholarship and exemplary academic programming.

-Our researchers are interested in both basic and applied research, and much of what we do is directly connected to affecting real and tangible change.
-This is exemplified in projects such as: developing interventions for young deaf or hard of hearing (DHH) readers, broadening the breadth and diversity of youth who participate in computing, promoting the overall development and school success of young people in urban contexts, helping individuals overcome challenges related to language and literacy acquisition, leveraging data mining and analysis to understand and optimize the learning experience, facilitating learning through the collaborative creation of digital and tangible artifacts and more.
+Department of Learning Science faculty do both basic and applied research and development.
+This is exemplified in projects such as developing interventions for young deaf or hard of hearing (DHH) readers, broadening the breadth and diversity of youth who participate in computing, promoting the overall development and school success of young people in urban contexts, helping individuals overcome challenges related to language and literacy acquisition, leveraging data mining and analysis to understand and optimize the learning experience, facilitating learning through the collaborative creation of digital and tangible artifacts and more.

 Exemplary academic programming